webix-hub/docs/data/api/refs/env.md

 {{note Changing flags manually may have an unpredictable result.. }}

 <div class='h2'>Other</div>

 {{api
-- api/env_cssprefix_other.md - browser-specific prefix for CSS transforms and transitions (in stylesheet)
+- api/env_cssprefix_other.md - browser-specific prefix for CSS transforms and transitions
 - api/env_isff_other.md - a read-only bool indicating whether the current browser is Firefox
 - api/env_isie_other.md - a read-only bool indicating whether the current browser is Internet Explorer
 - api/env_issafari_other.md - a read-only bool indicating whether the current browser is Safari